 The biology faculty will award Honors to a biology major based on the candidate's entire undergraduate biology program.
 This includes all courses required for the major, the student's grades and the successful completion of a two semester (or summer and semester) research project.
-A minimum GPA of 3.0 is required in all courses that count toward the major, including CHEM 141, 241, and 242 (or their equivalent) and transfer courses that receive biology credit.
+A minimum GPA of 3.0 is required in all courses that count toward the major, including CHEM 131, 132 (or 141), 241, and 242 (or their equivalent) and transfer courses that receive biology credit.
+The student’s GPA determination for Honors will be calculated using the first 7 semesters of grades in the biology major.
 The Honors research project should be distinguished by the originality and definition of the research problem, the sophistication of the experimental design and its execution, and the analysis and presentation of the results.
 The Honors thesis represents the culmination of the process and typically should be of publishable or near publishable quality.
-See the department's web page for additional guidelines.

 Independent study and independent research